crowbarz/aiopioneer/README.md

 - Automatically polls AVR for source names - no longer need to manually code them in your config any more if your AVR supports their retrieval.
 Can also set source names manually
 - Queries device information from the AVR: MAC address, software version, model
 - Ability to set internal parameters to change the API functionality, eg. maximum volume, volume step change delta
-- Defaults for internal parameters set vio custom profiles based on AVR model
+- Defaults for internal parameters set via custom profiles based on AVR model
 - Includes workaround for AVRs with an initial volume set on the Main Zone (eg. VSX-930)
 - Supports AVRs that do not support setting the volume level by emulating using up/down commands (eg. VSX-S510)
 - Command line client for sending commands and testing